 left of center, below the prominent powder horn.
 Although it cannot be seen easily in this image, the arms of the spurs culminate in rings, to which leather straps or catgut strings would have been tied.
 The spur would have been positioned onto the back of the Patriot's boots, hugging the heel, and the straps or strings would have been pulled tightly forward and tied on the front of the boot.
 The short tail of the spur holds a tiny spoked (free to rotate) wheel, which was used by the Patriot to goad the horse to move.
 The Patriot who wore these spurs on his boots, by jabbing his heels against or into the sides of the horse, would poke the horse's hide with the tiny spokes of the spur's tails.
-The tiny spokes would not have been long enough to penetrate the horse's hide and cause lasting damage, but they would definitely have made the horse uncomfortable, causing it to move.
-Cavalry officers, and other commanders who would have ridden horses. could afford to buy, and often did buy, expensive spurs made of silver, but the ordinary cavalry soldier wore spurs, such as this pair, made of steel.
+The tiny spokes would not have been long enough to penetrate the horse's hide and cause lasting damage, but they would definitely have made the horse uncomfortable. causing it to move.
+Cavalry officers, and other commanders who would have ridden horses, could afford to buy, and often did buy, expensive spurs made of silver, but the ordinary cavalry soldier wore spurs, such as this pair, made of steel.
 Steel was strong and durable and could withstand getting wet without rusting.

 There are two metal balls resting in the upper, left corner of the panel.
 The smaller of the balls is a musket ball.
 The musket ball preceded the bullet used in later rifles, and because the muskets' barrels were not 'rifled' the projectile fired from them did not need to be cast with a conical shape.
 The Patriots, themselves, while bivouacked in camp, would melt down whatever metal objects they could scrounge up and pour the molten metal into hand-held molds.
 The larger metal ball, which measures about two-andone-half inches in diameter, is a cannon ball.
-This particular cannon ball is solid ~ some were hollow, into which were inserted powder and a fuse to enable them to explode in transit or upon impact.
-Whether solid or hollow, an American Revolutionary War cannon ball was called by its weight, rather than by the size of its diameter or circumference.
-This solid cannon ball was called a two-pounder because that is what it weighs.
+This particular cannon ball is solid and was called a two-pounder because that is what it weighs (as noted in the previous article).
 Cannon balls tended to be cast of either iron or steel; the steel ones which survive, such as the one included in this display, have not rusted.
 The only blemishes that appear on this cannon ball's surface tends to be slightly flat spots ~ evidence that the ball must have struck a solid object.

-Flanking both sides of the central panel are twelve flags which were used by various factions of the Patriots who supported the Patriot Cause during the American Revolutionary War.
+Flanking both sides of the central panel

+are twelve flags which were used by various factions of the Patriots who supported the Patriot Cause during the American Revolutionary War.